aunnnn/RHLinePlot/README.md

     /// The more it is, the less likely the interactive part is activated accidentally on scroll view.
 Default is `0.1`.
     ///
     /// There's some lower-bound on this value that I guess coming from delaysContentTouches of
     /// the ScrollView.
-So long press of 0 won't public var minimumPressDurationToActivateInteraction: Double = 0.1
+So if this is `0`, iit won't immediately activate the long press (but quickly horizontal pan will). public var minimumPressDurationToActivateInteraction: Double = 0.1

     public static let `default` = RHLinePlotConfig()